fibo/fibo.github.io/_projects/three-orbitcontrols/index.md

 To update *OrbitControls.js* code follow instructions below.

-First of all target latest three.js release number, for instance do
+First of all, target latest three.js release number, for instance do

 ```bash
 THREEJS_RELEASE=96